fourjuaneight/fourjuaneight/README.md

 Hi, I'm Juan and I like websites.
 Most of my time is spent making them for strangers online.
 I work as a Senior Full-Stack Developer over at [Big Pixel](https://thebigpixel.net).
 When I'm not working, I'm usually still coding.
 There's always something to automate.

-Links are over on the left if you wanna take reach out.
+Links are over on the left if you want to reach out.

+If you're interested in what I'm currently messing around with, take a look at my pinned repos underneath.